davidamaro/GroupFunctions.jl/README.md

 julia> julia_to_mma(output)
 ```

-For more examples, see the file `test/runtests.jl`.
+For more examples, see the "Tutorials" section in the [documentation](https://davidamaro.github.io/GroupFunctions.jl/dev/).

 ## Contributing